k20054277/LLM-for-better-Compilers/README.md

 We will be using Docker to set up and run the Fuzzing environment.
 You should be able to find a `dockerfile` in the root directory of your project.

-- Please ensure docker has been set up by following installation information in the first section of the user instructions.
+- Please ensure docker has been set up by following the installation information in the first section of the user instructions.

 Build the Docker image by running the following command: